awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

 ## Storage classes for archiving objects<a name="sc-glacier"></a>

-The **S3 Glacier** and **S3 Glacier Deep Archive** storage classes are designed for low\-cost data archiving\.
-These storage classes offer the same durability and resiliency as the S3 Standard storage class\.
+The **S3 Glacier Instant Retrieval**, **S3 Glacier Flexible Retrieval**, and **S3 Glacier Deep Archive** storage classes are designed for low\-cost data archiving\.
+These storage classes offer the same durability and resiliency as the S3 Standard and S3 Standard\-IA storage classes\.
 For a comparison of storage class durability and availability, see [Comparing the Amazon S3 storage classes](#sc-compare)\.

 These storage classes differ as follows:
++ **S3 Glacier Instant Retrieval** — Use for archiving data that is rarely accessed and requires milliseconds retrieval\.
+Data stored in the S3 Glacier Instant Retrieval storage class offers a cost savings compared to the S3 Standard\-IA storage class, with the same latency and throughput performance as the S3 Standard\-IA storage class\.
+S3 Glacier Instant Retrieval has higher data access costs than S3 Standard\-IA\.
+For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.
-+ **S3 Glacier** — Use for archives where portions of the data might need to be retrieved in minutes\.
-Data stored in the S3 Glacier storage class has a minimum storage duration period of 90 days and can be accessed in as little as 1\-5 minutes using expedited retrieval\.
++ **S3 Glacier Flexible Retrieval** — Use for archives where portions of the data might need to be retrieved in minutes\.
+Data stored in the S3 Glacier Flexible Retrieval storage class has a minimum storage duration period of 90 days and can be accessed in as little as 1\-5 minutes using expedited retrieval\.
 If you have deleted, overwritten, or transitioned to a different storage class an object before the 90\-day minimum, you are charged for 90 days\.
 For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.
 + **S3 Glacier Deep Archive** — Use for archiving data that rarely needs to be accessed\.
 Data stored in the S3 Glacier Deep Archive storage class has a minimum storage duration period of 180 days and a default retrieval time of 12 hours\.
 If you have deleted, overwritten, or transitioned to a different storage class an object before the 180\-day minimum, you are charged for 180 days\.
 For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

   S3 Glacier Deep Archive is the lowest cost storage option in AWS\.
-Storage costs for S3 Glacier Deep Archive are less expensive than using the S3 Glacier storage class\.
+Storage costs for S3 Glacier Deep Archive are less expensive than using the S3 Glacier Flexible Retrieval storage class\.
 You can reduce S3 Glacier Deep Archive retrieval costs by using bulk retrieval, which returns data within 48 hours\.

 ### Retrieving archived objects<a name="sc-glacier-restore"></a>

-You can set the storage class of an object to S3 Glacier or S3 Glacier Deep Archive in the same ways that you do for the other storage classes as described in the section [Setting the storage class of an object](#sc-howtoset)\.
-However, the S3 Glacier and S3 Glacier Deep Archive objects are not available for real\-time access\.
-You must first restore the S3 Glacier and S3 Glacier Deep Archive objects before you can access them\. \(S3 Standard, RRS, S3 Standard\-IA, S3 One Zone\-IA, and S3 Intelligent\-Tiering objects are available for anytime access\.\) For more information about retrieving archived objects, see [Restoring an archived object](restoring-objects.md)\.
+You can set the storage class of an object to S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive in the same ways that you do for the other storage classes as described in the section [Setting the storage class of an object](#sc-howtoset)\.
+However, the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive objects are not available for real\-time access\.
+You must first restore the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive objects before you can access them\. \(S3 Standard, RRS, S3 Standard\-IA, S3 One Zone\-IA, S3 Glacier Instant Retrieval, and S3 Intelligent\-Tiering objects are available for anytime access\.\) For more information about retrieving archived objects, see [Restoring an archived object](restoring-objects.md)\.

 **Important**
-When you choose the S3 Glacier or S3 Glacier Deep Archive storage class, your objects remain in Amazon S3\.
+When you choose the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class, your objects remain in Amazon S3\.
 You can't access them directly through the separate Amazon S3 Glacier service\.

 To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.